ginstrom/paladin-novel/cline_docs/characters.md

     *   Loses his dagger during the escape (Ch 2).
     *   Meets Maera, a healer, who provides aid and guidance (Ch 3).
     *   Ambush slavers with Pell and Sim, rescuing the children Alia and Dax (Ch 4).
-    *   Decides to scout Darach alone, leaving the others at a hidden way-station (Ch 4).
+    *   Decides to scout Blackwater alone, leaving the others at a hidden way-station (Ch 4).
-    *   Briefly enters Darach, sees a wanted poster for himself (500 Royals bounty), and quickly retreats (Ch 5).
+    *   Briefly enters Blackwater, sees a wanted poster for himself (500 Royals bounty), and quickly retreats (Ch 5).
-    *   **First shift from vengeance to protection**: Chooses safety of his people over pursuing Borin and Kael in Darach (Ch 5).
+    *   **First shift from vengeance to protection**: Chooses safety of his people over pursuing Borin and Kael in Blackwater (Ch 5).
-    *   Rescues Lira, another escaped slave, on the road north of Darach (Ch 5).
+    *   Rescues Lira, another escaped slave, on the road north of Blackwater (Ch 5).
     *   Decides to lead the group into the rugged hills for safety (Ch 5).
     *   Accepts paladin identity with Silviana's guidance (Ch 11).
     *   Learns to control divine powers, experiences physical and emotional toll (Ch 12).